The Dance at The Fine Arts Museum in Brussels, Belgium

 myminifactory

-François-Raoul Larche (1860 Saint-André-de-Cubzac - 1912 Paris) was a French Art Nouveau sculptor whose work included several figures of Christ, but who may be better known for his numerous female figures, both nude and draped.
-He was one of several artists inspired by the dancer Loie Fuller; one of his best-known statues depicts Fuller dancing with part of her drapery billowing above and behind her head like a flame.
-Another well-known sculpture, Les Violettes, depicts a group of nude children with an older girl who may be their mother or older sister.
-Their bodies are entwined with flower stems and leaves and they are all wearing petal bonnets, suggesting that they are meant to represent the spirits of flowers. (source; wikipedia) This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+François-Raoul Larche (1860 Saint-André-de-Cubzac - 1912 Paris) was a French Art Nouveau sculptor whose impressive works included several figures of Christ, but he may be most famous for his numerous female figures, both nude and draped.
+He was one of the many artists inspired by the dancer Loie Fuller; one of his most well-known statues depicts Fuller dancing with part of her drapery flowing above and behind her head like a flame.
+Another highly-recommended sculpture is Les Violettes, which shows a group of nude children wrapped in flower stems and leaves, surrounded by an older girl who may be their mother or older sister.
+They are all wearing petal bonnets, suggesting that they represent the spirits of flowers.

 With this file you will be able to print The Dance at The Fine Arts Museum in Brussels, Belgium with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on The Dance at The Fine Arts Museum in Brussels, Belgium.